Oneflow-Inc/oneflow/docs/source/graph.rst

     enable_straighten_algorithm

-Config options on a ModuleGraph
+Config options on a GraphModule
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-ModuleGraph is the graph representation of a nn.Module in a nn.Graph.
+GraphModule is the graph representation of a nn.Module in a nn.Graph.

 When an nn.Module is added into an nn.Graph, it is wrapped into a ModuleBlock.
-The ModuleBlock has a ModuleGraph inside it.
+The ModuleBlock has a GraphModule inside it.
-You can get and set the ModuleGraph to enable graph optimization on the nn.Module.
+You can get and set the GraphModule to enable graph optimization on the nn.Module.

-.. currentmodule:: oneflow.nn.graph.block_graph.ModuleGraph
+.. currentmodule:: oneflow.nn.graph.graph_block.GraphModule

 .. autosummary::
     :toctree: generated